denten-books/plain-text/0-chapter.md

 ## An Argument for Plain Text

 My own trespassing converged on plain text as a primitive field of activity, at the crossroads of software engineering and the study of literature.
-I found plain text to matter because how it is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.
+There, I found plain text to matter because how it is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands